xonsh/xonsh/docs/faq.rst

 For example double star globbing `**` will only work on Python 3.5+ (ie not on 3.4) as recursive globbing is `new in Python 3.5 <https://docs.python.org/3/library/glob.html#glob.glob>`_

+To keep available packages independent from underlying environments, use the provided `xpip` alias in the same way as `pip` is installed.
+It will make sure that the installed packages are available to `xonsh`